 The results of this pilot study in the treatment of HIV/AIDS are as follows:

 In September 2011 a RCT (randomized controlled trial) began in Cuba.
 The trial focuses on the effect of Iquilai, placebo controlled, in 300 patients infected with HIV.
 The group is selected according to the regulations of the ethical committee, in compliance with the Declaration of Helsinki.
 The trial is organized and supported by the government, in collaboration with Aids Remedy Fund, according to the highest standards of scientific research, a standard which Cuba is well known for.
 To explore the therapeutic effectiveness of Iquilai, it will be compared with a placebo; however the patients will be maintained under antiretroviral treatment as needed.
 The Iquilai or placebo treatment will be only an additional or complementary treatment.

 Design of the study

-The Clinical Trial consist in a Phase III, multicenter, randomized controlled and double blind study, with 2 groups in parallel: a group will be treated with Iquilai according to the schedule during 6 months, and another group will receive a placebo with the same frequency.
+The Clinical Trial consist in a Phase III, multicenter, randomized, controlled against placebo and blind double study, with 2 groups in parallel: a group will be treated with Iquilai according to the schedule during 6 months, and another group will receive a placebo with the same frequency.